atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-tree-sitter-grammar.md

 ---
 ### Creating a Tree-sitter Grammar

 [Tree-sitter](http://tree-sitter.github.io/tree-sitter) is a new parsing system that Atom can use for syntax highlighting and code folding.
-Unlike TextMate grammars, Tree-sitter creates and maintains a full [_syntax tree_](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representing your code.
-This syntax tree provides Atom with detailed information about the code that can be used for other types of analysis beyond syntax highlighting.
+Unlike a TextMate grammar, a Tree-sitter parser creates and maintains a full [_syntax tree_](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representing your code.
+This syntax tree allows Atom to understand your code more accurately, which has several benefits:

+1. Syntax highlighting will not break because of formatting changes.
+2. Code folding will work regardless of how your code is indented.
+3. The new `Select Larger Syntax Node` and `Select Smaller Syntax Node` commands allow you to navigate your code more efficiently.
+4. Community packages can use the syntax tree to manipulate code intelligently.

 #### Getting Started

-There are two components required for syntax highlighting a language with Tree-sitter: a _parser_ and a _grammar_ file.
+There are two components required to use Tree-sitter in Atom: a _parser_ and a _grammar_ file.

 #### The Parser